dqops/dqo/docs/checks/column/nulls/nulls-percent-anomaly.md

 ---
-title: nulls percent anomaly data quality checks
+title: Nulls percent anomaly data quality checks, SQL examples
 ---
-# nulls percent anomaly data quality checks
+# Nulls percent anomaly data quality checks, SQL examples

 Detects day-to-day anomalies in the percentage of *null* values.
 Measures the percentage of rows having a *null* value.
  Raises a data quality issue when the rate of null values increases or decreases too much.